h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > When session resumption or session tickets (RFC5077) are used, the previous contents of this extension are irrelevant, and only the values in the new handshake messages are considered.

-In order to prevent down-bidding attacks, RADIUS servers which negotiate RADIUSv11 MUST associate that information with the session ticket.
+In order to prevent down-bidding attacks, RADIUS servers which negotiate the "radius/1.1" protocol MUST associate that information with the session ticket.
 On session resumption, the server MUST advertise only the capability to do "radius/1.1" for that session.
-That is, even if the server configuration permits both ALPN methods "radius/1.0"" and "radius/1.1" to be used for new connections, the server MUST NOT permit "radius/1.0" to be used on session resumption where the session had previously negotiated "radius/1.1".
+That is, even if the server configuration is "allow" for new connections, it MUST signal "radius/1.1" when resuming a session which had previously negotiated "radius/1.1".

 # Definition of RADIUSv11